Minatec

-The Minatec campus has dedicated special-events facilities (900 m²), ranging from 20-person conference rooms to a 400-seat amphitheater.
-These spaces are available to researchers for their scientific events such as the international conference Nano safe held every two years since 2008.
+The Minatec campus has dedicated special-events facilities (900 m²), including a 20-person conference rooms and a 400-seat amphitheater.
+These spaces are available to researchers for their scientific events such as the international conference held every two years.

+Minatec includes fundamental research labs like INAC and FMNT, plus a major technological research lab, Leti.
+MINATEC also cooperates with the INSTITUT NÉEL and RTRA, which are located nearby.

 Funding

 Minatec represents an investment of 193.5 million euros between 2002 and 2005, mainly paid by local authorities and the CEA.